Micro Organisms' Life with Benefits

 • Bacteria help the fermentation process allowing us to make our foods such as cheese, bread, alcohol, and other drinks.
 Bacteria and certain species of fungi help to add flavor to food and drinks.

-• Scientific study shows that there are benefits of viruses, although we regard viruses as dangerous, and most feared microorganisms.
+• There are benefits of viruses, although we regard viruses as dangerous, and most feared microorganisms.
 Good viruses can be used to treat cancer and other viral diseases.
 They can be used to control the ecosystem.
 Viral diseases such as HIV, Ebola, COVID-19, HPV, Monkey Pox, and Zika are well-known diseases, that many of us can't stop thinking about.
 According to studies, there is a possibility of finding vaccines for viral incurable deadly diseases.
 Therefore viruses can be used to stop other harmful viruses and cure cancer.

 • Probiotics are another group of good bacteria, which help us with food digestion in our stomachs.
 They are recommended by doctors to solve digestive system problems.
 In yogurt and food supplements are found.
 They help to solve lactose intolerance.
 Lactose is a form of sugar found in milk.